 "Students come to class and they're afraid to learn, because they think it's a huge mountain they have to climb," said Ningewance.
 "What I try to do with my books is demystify the language and make it easy to learn step by step."

 A good place to start when learning a language are phrases you will need to strike up a conversation.
 For example, 'What's your name?' and 'Where are you from?' are two phrases Ningewance usually uses to start a beginner class.
 Other easy starting points are learning nouns, numbers and colours.

 In as short as three weeks, Ningewance has seen non-fluent students flourish in Ojibwe.
 With dedication and hard work, Ningewance believes it is possible to pick up any language.

-Stephanie Cram is CBC Aboriginal's first Journalists for Human Rights intern.
+Stephanie Cram is an associate producer for CBC Aboriginal'.
 Originally from Edmonton, journalism has taken her to Montreal and Sachigo Lake First Nation in northern Ontario.